vekee/duandahai/content/about.md

 author = "DUAN DAHAI"
 +++

-This is about Dan's multilingual blog, record issues and solutions in my growth of technic , also share some my own stories saved in my note.
-If you like it, please click RSS in home page.
+This is Dan's multilingual blog, recording project issues or solutions, also sharing some stories about myself.
+Wish you like it.
 The blogs of recommendation:

 * [Simply setup spark in windows OS](https://duandahai.com/posts/en/20221028-setup-spark-in-windows/)